• Skip to primary navigation

 Do any of these liqueurs need to be stored in the refrigerator?

-While gin is fine to store in your liqueur cabinet, any aperitif liqueur, including sweet vermouth and Campari belong in the fridge.
+While gin is fine to store in your liqueur cabinet, any aperitif liqueur, including sweet vermouth and Campari belongs in the fridge.

 How long do sweet vermouth and Campari last?